Mgallimore88/ml-squamish-website/README.md

 1. To install Quarto, head to vscode and install the quarto extension.

 2. Fork this repo to grab the website.
-Once you're in the project, changes can be previewed in vscode using the render button.
+Once you're in the project, changes can be previewed in vscode using the render button, or with shortcut CMD + Shift + P then choosing >quarto>render.

+To preview the page, find the main index.qmd and preview with CMD + Shift + K

 The website is rendered to the docs directory, and this is the folder which github pages looks at for the website.